 Balboa was born in Spain around 1475.
-His family was of wealthy descent which gave him privileges that many others did not have.
-He was well-educated and he served as a page and squire to Don Pedro de Portocarrero.
-When he was 17 years old Christopher Columbus set sail to find a route to the East.
-He believed that by sailing west that he would run into Asia, but Columbus had grossly miscalculated the size of the world and accidentally discovered a New World that he died believing to be India.
-Balboa grew up hearing these stories and was then convinced to sail to the New World in 1500 on Rodrigo de Bastidas’ expedition.
-By the end of the expedition Vasco de Nunez Balboa settled in Hispaniola and lived the life of a planter and pig farmer.
-This vocation was not successful for him and he landed himself in debt.
+His family was of wealthy descent, which gave him privileges that many others did not have.
+He was well-educated, and he served as a page and squire to Don Pedro de Portocarrero.
+When he was 17 years old, Christopher Columbus set sail to find a route to the East.
+He believed that by sailing west, he would run into Asia, but Columbus had grossly miscalculated the size of the world and accidentally discovered a New World that he died believing to be India.
+Balboa grew up hearing these stories and was then convinced to sail to the New World in 1500 on Rodrigo de Bastidas' expedition.
+By the end of the expedition, Vasco de Nunez Balboa settled in Hispaniola and lived the life of a planter and pig farmer.
+This vocation was not successful for him, and he landed himself in debt.

 To avoid his creditors, Balboa escaped to Santo Domingo by hiding in a barrel together with his dog in order to board a ship.
 Before the expedition arrived at San Sebastian de Uraba, Balboa was discovered aboard the ship and was threatened by Fernandez de Enciso to be left at the first desolate island they came across.
 Balboa was able to convince Enciso to allow to to stay aboard due to his knowledge of the region.
 This expedition would be the first time that Vasco de Nunez Balboa met Francisco Pizarro.

 After finding the settlement of San Sebastian in utter ruin, Balboa suggested that the settlement be moved to a different region, the region of Darien.
 He believed that Darien offered more fertile soil and the natives were not as hostile.
-Upon arriving in the region of Darien they found the natives waiting for them.
-Apparently the natives were hostile and a battle was fought between the natives and the Spanish.
+Upon arriving in the region of Darien, they found the natives waiting for them.
+Apparently, the natives were hostile, and a battle was fought between the natives and the Spanish.
 The Spanish were vastly outnumbered, but the natives had inferior technology.
-After a tough battle the Spanish won an important victory.
-Balboa then established the first permanent settlement on the mainland of the New World and names it Santa Maria.
+After a tough battle, the Spanish won an important victory.
+Balboa then established the first permanent settlement on the mainland of the New World and named it Santa Maria.

-As Governor Balboa put Fernandez de Enciso on trial, stripped him of all his possessions and sent him back to Hispaniola.
-With Enciso out of the picture Balboa began to expedite the territories and quickly learned of another sea.
+As Governor Balboa put Fernandez de Enciso on trial, stripped him of all his possessions, and sent him back to Hispaniola.
+With Enciso out of the picture, Balboa began to expedite the territories and quickly learned of another sea.
 He then organized an expedition to explore the isthmus of Panama in search of the South Sea and a quest for more riches.
-Balboa sent for aid from Spain, but at this point many had turned against him due to his actions against Enciso.
-Balboa decided to journey there one his own with a small amount of men.
-Through some hardships Balboa reached the South Sea, thus discovering a new ocean that would later be named the Pacific Ocean due to its passive nature.
+Balboa was sent for aid from Spain, but at this point, many had turned against him due to his actions against Enciso.
+Balboa decided to journey there on his own with a small amount of men.
+Through some hardships, Balboa reached the South Sea, thus discovering a new ocean that would later be named the Pacific Ocean due to its passive nature.